Juniper/terraform-provider-mist/docs/data-sources/org_nacrules.md

 - `id` (String) Unique ID of the object instance in the Mist Organization
 - `modified_time` (Number) When the object has been modified for the last time, in epoch
 - `name` (String)
-- `order` (Number) Prder of the rule, lower value implies higher priority
+- `order` (Number) Order of the rule, lower value implies higher priority
 - `org_id` (String)